Sweden's World Cup 2022 Standings

-The young Swede was clearly recognised by Jose Mourinho after a successful stint at Portuguese Benfica.
-Now part of the setup at Manchester United, Lindelöf has mostly featured in cup games and also in Europe, although will be one of the first to be thrown into the fray should Phil Jones go down with another injury.
-He started for Sweden in all three of the matches at Euro 2016, and is likely to play a big role in 2018.
+The young Swede was clearly recognized by Jose Mourinho after a successful stint at Portuguese Benfica.
+Now part of the setup at Manchester United, Lindelöf has mostly featured in cup games and also in Europe, although he will be one of the first to be thrown into the fray should Phil Jones go down with another injury.
+He started for Sweden in all three of the matches at Euro 2016 and is likely to play a big role in 2018.

 The Coach (Janne Andersson)